-Accordingly, to end distortion, under the new rules, the place of supply for both EU and non-EU suppliers of telecommunications, broadcasting and electronic services will be the non-business customer's place of "belonging".
-The non-business customer will generally belong where it is registered, has its permanent address or usually lives.
-However, where in relation to these services a particular jurisdiction provides that VAT should be charged where the service is "used and enjoyed", and not where the customer belongs, VAT will be charged in the place of use and enjoyment (as mentioned above "use and enjoyment" only applies where the supply is enjoyed in the EU, but the customer belongs outside the EU or vice versa).
+Accordingly, to end distortion, under the new rules, the place of supply for both EU and non-EU suppliers of e-commerce services will be the nonbusiness customer's place of "belonging".

+A non-business customer will generally belong where it is registered, has its permanent address, or usually lives.
+However, where in relation to these services a particular jurisdiction provides that VAT should be charged where the service is "used and enjoyed", and not where the customer belongs, VAT will be charged in the place of use and enjoyment.
+We note that the "use and enjoyment" rule only applies where the supply is enjoyed in the EU, but the customer belongs outside the EU (or vice versa).

-To reduce the onerous requirement on suppliers to obtain evidence of where customers live at the point of sale, EU Regulation (1042/2013) has been introduced to assist suppliers to determine the date of supply of their eservices more easily.
-Presumptions are made as where the customer's place of belonging is located.
+To reduce the onerous requirement on suppliers to obtain evidence of where customers live at the point of sale, EU Regulation (1042/2013) has been introduced to assist suppliers to determine the place of supply of their e-services more easily.
+Presumptions are made as to where the customer's place of belonging is located.

 For example, if services are provided at a location such as a wi-fi hot spot, internet café, restaurant or hotel lobby where the physical presence of the customer is needed, there shall be a presumption that the service is supplied there.
-This would avoid a hotel providing wifi in its lobby needing to register for VAT in every jurisdiction where its guests are resident.
-These presumptions can be rebutted with evidence and will need to be built into ERP systems.
+This would avoid a hotel providing wi-fi in its lobby needing to register for VAT in every jurisdiction where its guests are resident.
+These presumptions can be rebutted with evidence and will need to be built into VAT compliance systems.
 This is dealt with in more detail below.

-For business-to-business transactions, ("B2B") the customer will still be liable to account for any VAT due through the reverse charge, i.e. the business customer will account for the VAT in its jurisdiction.
-However, in a B2C supply the reverse charge is not possible.
-As a result, liability to account for any VAT due in a Member State will rest entirely with the supplier.
+For business-to-business transactions ("B2B"), a customer will still be liable to account for any VAT due through a reverse charge in accordance with current VAT rules.
+That is, the business customer itself will account for the VAT in the business customer's jurisdiction.

+However, in a B2C supply the reverse charge is not an option.
+As a result, liability to account for any VAT due in a Member State will rest entirely with the supplier and not the customer.